csinn/CSharp-From-Zero-To-Hero-v2/README.md

 More theoretical lesson material can be found in the [boot camp wiki](https://github.com/csinn/CSharp-From-Zero-To-Hero-v2/wiki).

+#### Homework & Questions

+Every lesson wiki ends with a homework and questions section.

 ### Checklist

 Before you start, make sure you have the following: